chris-thorpe3db/RandomNamePicker/README.md

 This program requires the .NET 8 SDK, as well as a computer capable of running .NET.

-This project is configured to build with Ahead-of-time Compilation, a new feature in the .NET SDK.
+This project is configured to build with Ahead-of-time compilation, a new feature in the .NET SDK.
 For more information, see [Microsoft's Documentation](https://learn.microsoft.com/en-us/dotnet/core/deploying/native-aot/).
 AOT binaries are NOT portable and won't work between different operating systems!

 ## Usage